 - Health status/historical group claims experience.
 Currently, premiums can reflect the health status or claims experience of the group.
 Beginning in 2016, premiums cannot vary by health status or claims experience of the group, as premiums must be set based on the experience of the risk pool as a whole, which includes all fully insured, non-grandfathered small groups that are insured by the issuer in the state. - Industry.
-Industry is commonly used to reflect the differences in risk across groups. - Group size.
+Industry is commonly used to reflect the differences in risk for blue-collar versus white-collar groups. - Group size.
 The size of the employer is commonly used as a rating variable to reflect administrative efficiencies and adverse selection. - Gender.
 Although premiums do not vary by gender within a group, issuers typically use age/gender factors when determining the overall premium of the group.
-These factors capture not only the impact of age on the cost of coverage, but also the impact of gender, which varies by age.
-Gender rating will no longer be permitted and, as described below, age rating will be limited.
+These factors capture not only the impact of age on the cost of coverage, but also the impact of gender which varies by age.
+Gender rating will no longer be permitted and, as described below, age rating will be limited. - Employee participation rates and employer contribution shares.
+Issuers often use these factors to reflect adverse selection, since higher participation rates and employer subsidies can be indicative of a better mix of health risks.